 Building Your Brand with Webinars as a Company

-Companies like HubSpot are perceived as thought leaders on the market not only because they provide revolutionary marketing software or organize well-reputed conferences such as Inbound.
+HubSpot is perceived as a thought leader on the market because they provide revolutionary marketing software or organize well-reputed conferences such as Inbound.
 They share valuable knowledge, which is the most important currency in today’s information-based economy.

 They talk about the importance of inbound marketing such as blogs, webinars, and e-books on their website, and how it helps them generate more quality leads.
 It is no wonder why they experience a steady revenue growth throughout the year.

-Neil Patel Digital is another example of a successful company that heavily benefits from sharing quality content and webinars in particular.
+Neil Patel Digital is another example of a successful company that heavily benefits from sharing quality content and webinars.
 He actually talks about his experience with creating and promoting webinars extensively on his website.
 Moreover, Neil offers many helpful tips both for beginners and seasoned webinar creators.

 Building Your Brand with Webinars as an NGO or University

-Apart from making sure that teams all over the world are on the same page and earning an extra buck, NGOs can use webinars to build their brand.
-They can do so by explaining who they are and what they are doing, raising awareness about certain issues and as such increase their credibility among the general public and investors.
+Apart from making sure that teams worldwide are on the same page and earning an extra buck, NGOs can use webinars to build their brand.
+They can do so by explaining who they are and what they are doing, raising awareness about certain issues and increasing their credibility among the general public and investors.

-Universities may utilize webinars to help students all over the world understand the application process, answer questions about the university as well as help navigate the often-convoluted college websites.
-Such practices help universities create a more transparent and modern brand in the eyes of the students and, as a result, get more applicants the following year.
+Universities may utilize webinars to help students worldwide understand the application process, answer questions about the university, and help navigate the often-convoluted college websites.
+Such practices help universities create a more transparent and modern brand in the students’ eyes and, as a result, get more applicants the following year.

 How to Use Webinars for Brand Building